rdkcentral/hal-doxygen/template/docs/pages/halSpec.md

 Vendors may implement internal threading and event mechanisms to meet their operational requirements.
 These mechanisms must be designed to ensure thread safety when interacting with HAL interface.
 Proper cleanup of allocated resources (e.g., memory, file handles, threads) is mandatory when the vendor software terminates or closes its connection to the HAL.

-This interface is not inherently thread-safe.
+This interface is not inherently required to be thread-safe.
 It is the responsibility of the calling module or component to ensure that all interactions with the APIs are properly synchronized.

 **Implementation Guidance for Vendors:**